KasunDissanayake94/Electricity_Meter_Reader/README.md

-This is a read me file related to meter reading
+This is a file related meter reading
 ================================================
 1. When the system is runing for the first time it asks for the last month meter reading and last month payment
 2. You have to type meter reading and last month payment